lijok/docs/decision-records/2-make-task-runner.md

 # Make task runner

 ## Context
-We want a simple task runner to abstract away the disparate implementations of the common tasks that are run on various codebases: setup, test, package, publish, etc.
+A simple task runner is required to abstract away the disparate implementations of the common tasks that are run on various codebases: setup, test, package, publish, etc.

-As the task runner will be the one setting environments up, it itself must require no setup.
+As the task runner is the one setting environments up, it itself must require no setup.
 Therefore it must either come pre-installed on the OS, or be installable through the OS's package manager.

-The task runner must be:
+A task runner must be:
 - Easy to read tasks
 - Easy to extend with new tasks
 - Widely used by the industry and well documented